danrossi/gst-build-cross/README.md

 It attempts to build and package a custom gstreamer into a deb package which can be used for installing into a prefix of `/opt/gstreamer`

-An initial build of gstreamer is required first or pychairo complains about missing libpython links during a deb package build.
+An initial build of gstreamer is required first while creating the Docker image or pychairo complains about missing libpython links during a deb package build.
 Which is in the standard lib location.
 It's possibly stripping more environment variables.

 #Building the image